smartreadingplanner/planner/documentation/user_manual.md

 1. Upon notification reception, or if you want to run the schedule outside the dedicated time slots, go to the schedule details view and click on the `Run Task` **when starting your task**
 2. While running your task, you have the possibility to add your personal notes. <br>
 3. You can also pause the task at any time to have a break, and resume it later on. <br>
 4. When you have finished your task, please click on the `End Task` button.
-This is **mandatory** so your accomplished time is taken into account in the schedule, and your notes are saved. <br><br>
+This is **mandatory** so your accomplished time is taken into account in the schedule, your notes are saved, and statistics are updated. <br><br>
 <img src="https://github.com/smartreadingplanner/smartplanner/blob/v2.1.x/documentation/display/run_mode_normal.png" width="200">

 While the task is running, or paused, a notification is shown indicating the running (or paused task), with its details (schedule name, start time, accomplished time, the task note).
 Below is an illustration: <br><br>